-In the digital world, social media influencers are an important aspect in marketing campaigns of any tech startups.
-These jobs have recently become costly to hire especially when celebrities or personalities have a large follower base; it has remain a tough and almost impossible to companies, large or small, to find these people.
+In the digital world, social media influencers are an important aspect in marketing campaigns of any tech start-ups.
+These jobs have recently become costly to hire especially when celebrities or personalities have a large follower base; it has remained a tough and almost impossible to companies, large or small, to find these people.

 A recent start-up, Hiip, has created new approach as to how it can be solved.
 According to Phi Nguyen, co-founder of Hiip, social data and algorithms are used to match brands and advertisers with the right influencers.
 They offer all types of influencers – with “niche” ones with the same “long-tail” impact as the largely popular ones.

 Brand owners can use Hiip to create a campaign brief, which will then be analysed followed by recommendation of a suitable influencer.
 The startup generates revenue through the fee when there’s a successful booking when both parties agree to the terms.

 Hiip, a startup based in Vietnam, has now registered over a thousand influencers, with incoming bookings growing 50% month-on-month since its launch in April.
 They have recently raised an undisclosed amount of pre-seed funding from Expara Ventures, an early-stage investment fund based in Singapore.
 Hiip was also supported by CLAS Expara Startup Accelerator with investors including Christian Schaefer, Managing Partner of law firm Asia Counsel, and Eric Rosenkranz, former CEO of APAC and Latin America of Grey Global Group.